7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 - Finally, it gives you a centralized location for your reporting so you can easily see what posts are getting the most engagement across all of your social channels.

 Email newsletters are one of the most basic and effective restaurant marketing ideas.
 Newsletters are an effective way to get information about your restaurant directly into the hands of your customers so that you stay top-of-mind.
-These newsletters also help you create a personality for your restaurant and work to build a relationship with past customers.
+These newsletters also help you create a personality for your restaurant and work to build a relationship with loyal customers.

 - Detailed Analytics to Monitor Results.
 You will have access to analytics such as open rates and click-through rates that can help you improve your email campaigns.